Princess Grace Choreography Awards

 - Full length piece: you may include one full-length piece.
 The complete work may be of any length; it is helpful to indicate your preferred viewing sections.

 - Excerpted samples: the other two work samples may be excerpts from choreographic work, and cannot exceed 10 minutes in total length.
-Be aware the panel wishes to evaluate a sequentially continuous segment of those excerpted samples.
-One of excerpts may be filmed in rehearsal.
+Sequentially continuous segments are recommended for the excerpt samples.
+One of excerpts may be footage from a studio or stage rehearsal.